 The Company subsequently measures a right-of-use asset at cost less any accumulated depreciation and any accumulated impairment losses; and adjusted for any re-measurement of the lease liability.
 Right-of-use assets are depreciated over the shorter of the asset's useful life and the lease term.

-Notes to the Consolidated Financial Statements For three months ended March 31, 2023 and the year ended December 31, 2022
+Notes to the Consolidated Financial Statements For the Years Ended December 31, 2023 and 2022 (Expressed in Canadian dollars)